alejo1630/opp_EDA/README.md

 ## 🗺️ Visual Highlights

 - Time series plots showing seasonal trends in stop frequency
-- Histograms and boxplots of age distributions by race and gender
+- Histograms, boxplots and barplot to study the distribution of data in different columns
 - Interactive maps of stop density using Folium